 Know and Understand Your Limitations and Work Restrictions

 Next, know and understand any work restrictions you may face upon returning to your job after an injury.
 For instance, you may not be able to do any heavy lifting for some time.
+You may need a work-hardening program to get back to your normal routine.
 You might also need accommodations until you are fully recovered.
 Your employer can and should modify your work duties where possible to ensure you can still work with your new limitations.

 Do Not Return to Work Until You Are Ready